pace-neutrons/pace-developers/euphonic/validation/01_overview.md

 For comparing structure factors and frequencies, the mean/max absolute error is meaningful, as they both have a defined unit (e.g. meV) so can be used for comparison.
-However, as values of the structure factor at Bragg peaks may be extremely large, this may give an unrepresentative value, so this case would require use of a relative error tolerance.
+However, as values of the structure factor at Bragg peaks may be extremely large, this may give an unrepresentative value, so it might make sense to exclude these values from the calculation, use a relative error tolerance, or simply just test that they give some 'large' value.

 Neutron scattering intensities may be subject to an arbitrary scaling factor so comparing absolute values doesn't make sense.
 For comparing intensities the mean/max relative error will be used.
 However, for near zero values of intensity, the relative error may be unrepresentatively large.
 In this case, this would require use of an absolute error tolerance.

+In all cases it might be sensible to calculate both an absolute and relative error.